bourdalas/theLooper/README.md

 # theLooper
-This is The Looper design and implementation repository TheLooper is a standalone audio-processing device using:
+This is The Looper design and implementation repository.
+TheLooper is a standalone audio-processing device using:

 1. A custom sturdy aluminum and wooden case.
 2. custom midi input hardware modules